-The transit could either be at the Kings Park Shopping Center or the former site of the Northern Virginia Training Center near Burke Station Road.
+The transit center could either be at the Kings Park Shopping Center or the former site of the Northern Virginia Training Center near Burke Station Road.
 It could include a structured parking deck or surface parking.

 “It’s not a done deal.
 There have been significant questions,” said Cook.
 It might not even make sense to have a transit center at all.

 If the recommendations in the multimodal study are approved, construction could start as soon as 2021, and the project could be completed in 2024.